 On March 27, 2020, the United States enacted the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
 The Cares Act is an emergency economic stimulus package that includes spending and tax breaks to strengthen the United States economy and fund a nationwide effort to curtail the effect of COVID-19.
 The CARES Act provides sweeping tax changes in response to the COVID-19 pandemic, some of the more significant provisions are removal of certain limitations on utilization of net operating losses, increasing the loss carryback period for certain losses to five years, and increasing the ability to deduct interest expense, as well as amending certain provisions of the previously enacted Tax Cuts and Jobs Act.
-At December 31, 2021, the Company had not recorded any income tax provision/(benefit) resulting from the CARES Act mainly due the Company's history of net operating losses generated and the maintenance of a full valuation allowance against its net deferred tax assets.
+At December 31, 2021, the Company had not recorded any income tax provision/(benefit) resulting from the CARES Act mainly due the Company's history of net operating losses.